Generative AI-enhanced Probabilistic Multi-Fidelity Surrogate Modeling Via Transfer Learning: Application

 \Cref{fig:case2_LF_HF} illustrates a representative comparison between LF and HF accelerations.
 Unlike Case 1 (\Cref{fig:case1_LF_HF}), where the LF and HF responses followed a similar pattern with relatively minor amplitude and phase mismatches, here the discrepancy between LF and HF data becomes much more pronounced.
 The LF data no longer provides a reliable approximation of the HF dynamics, particularly in high-energy segments where deviations in amplitude and phase accumulate over time.
 This intentionally degraded correlation setting poses a more challenging scenario for MF training and transfer learning.
 Since the LF data carry less direct information about the HF response, the MF model must rely more heavily on the fine-tuning process with limited HF data to achieve accurate predictions.
 As a result, Case 2 serves as a more stringent test of the proposed MF framework, demonstrating its robustness in situations where LF models are of limited fidelity and the LF--HF relationship is highly nonlinear and weakly coupled.

 We again train the LF model using 980 LF datasets and 20 additional datasets for validation.
 Each dataset consists of 200 data points sampled over a 10-second duration.
 To ensure consistency with Case 1, the model architecture is taken to be the same.
-Specifically, the surjective NF model comprises seven flow layers with dimensionalities [200, 200, 200, 200, 10, 10, 10].
-The first four layers are bijective and dimension-preserving, implemented through masked coupling flow.
-Dimensionality reduction is introduced at the fifth layer, where the representation is compressed from 200 to 10 using a funnel architecture.
-The final two layers maintain this reduced dimension, thereby completing the flow.

-\Cref{fig:case2_LF_valid} presents the validation performance of the trained LF model.
+Specifically, the surjective NF model comprises seven flow layers with dimensionalities [200, 200, 200, 200, 10, 10, 10]. \Cref{fig:case2_LF_valid} presents the validation performance of the trained LF model.
 On the left, the estimated LF response is compared against the true LF response.
 The two curves align closely across the full time window, yielding a high $R^{2} = 0.9942$.
 The uncertainty band remains narrow, indicating that the LF model is also confident in its predictions.
 On the right, a point-to-point comparison between predicted and true LF data is shown, further confirming the excellent agreement between model predictions and simulated data.
 The results demonstrate that the LF surjective NF model provides reliable estimates of LF responses.